Canon 1D X Mark II vs Ricoh GR II

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the GR II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1DX Mark II and the GR II are recent models that feature in their makers' current product line-up.
+Both the 1DX Mark II and the GR II are recent models that are part of the current product line-up.
 The GR II replaced the earlier Ricoh GR, while the 1DX Mark II followed on from the Canon 1DX.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Ricoh websites.

 So how do things add up?
 Is the Canon 1D X Mark II better than the Ricoh GR II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.